Best 38 Special Ammo For Target Practice Precision Shooting

 For more ammo options, don't forget to check our Remington 38 Special ammo page.

-What is The Effective Range of a .38 Special?
+What Is The Effective Range Of A .38 Special?

 Then again, you have some people like Jerry Miculek who can get hits with a snub-nose .38 Special at 200 yards…fired upside down.